PharmGKB/PharmCAT/README.md

 All technical requirements and documentation are available in the [wiki](../../wiki).

+PharmCAT is managed at Stanford University & University of Pennsylvania (NHGRI U24HG010862)

 ## Contact

+For technical questions or bug reports, [file an issue](https://github.com/PharmGKB/PharmCAT/issues).

-For questions about the PharmCAT project, contact [pharmcat@pharmgkb.org](mailto:pharmcat@pharmgkb.org)
+For general questions about the PharmCAT project, contact [pharmcat@pharmgkb.org](mailto:pharmcat@pharmgkb.org).

 ## Liability